chatterlabmembers/CAREER-ENG-transcription/OH-segmentation/README.md

 > [!WARNING]
 > You must have completed **ACLEW Annotation Scheme Gold Standard Training** and **CAREER ENG Transcription Traning** before segmentation!

+## Brief Overview

+Building on Dr. Casillas’s NSF-funded project on the noun bias and decades of research on early language input, we know a great deal about how infant-directed (or child-directed) speech scaffolds early language acquisition.
+However, generations of psycholinguistics research have largely overlooked another potential source of learning — overheard speech, or speech directed at others in the child’s environment.

+To gain a more complete picture of infants’ everyday linguistic experience, we are now examining what kinds of linguistic information appear in overheard speech and whether infants might learn from it.
+A crucial first step is to quantify how much overheard speech infants actually encounter.

+To do this, we require a reliable method for identifying and transcribing overheard speech from our daylong recordings.
+Our goal is to leverage advances in Automatic Speech Recognition (ASR), such as Whisper, to automate this process, and thus minimizes the need for extensive manual verification.
+However, before relying on ASR tools, we need to establish a baseline accuracy rate for ASR-based identification and transcription of overheard speech in naturalistic recordings.
+This manual provides the framework for doing just that.

 ### Current task overview

 A small portion of the transcribed clips from the parent project `CAREER-ENG-transcription` were randomly sampled.
 Chatter Lab RA's will be segmenting overheard speech, or speech that is not directed at TC (target child), in those clips.